NadiaChaabane/PI-UNet-thesis/thesis-code/README.md

-# Physics-Informed CNNs for the Poisson Equation (Bachelor Thesis, TU Berlin)
+# Physics-Informed CNNs for the Poisson Equation

 This repository contains the implementation of my Bachelor's thesis:
 **“Physics-Informed Convolutional Neural Networks for the 2D Poisson Equation with Perturbation-Aware Training.”**